-If selected, upon detection of a fire, the detection signal is latched until a manual reset is performed (disconnecting the power supply).
+If selected, upon detection of a fire, the detection signal is latched until a manual reset is performed (disconnecting the power supply or performing a manual BIT (see Manual BIT on page 32).

 Latching affects the alarm relay, 0-20mA output, the alarm LED (the auxiliary relay will be latched only when the programmable function auxiliary relay is set to YES.